datacarpentry/sql-socialsci/episodes/06-Aggregations.md

 ## The `group by` clause to summarise data

 Just knowing the combinations is of limited use.
-Yo ureally want to know **How many** of of each of the values there are.
+Yo ureally want to know **How many** of each of the values there are.
 To do this we use the the `Group By` clause.

 ~~~